sncosmo/sncosmo/docs/bandpasses.rst

     >>> transmission = np.array([0., 1., 1., 1., 1., 0.])
     >>> band = Bandpass(wavelength, transmission, wave_unit=u.nm)

-Outside the defined dispersion range, the transmission is generally treated as being 0 in `sncosmo`.
+Outside the defined dispersion range, the transmission is treated as being 0.

 Using a Bandpass
 ----------------